moses-kabungo/kmd-idb/README.md

 |`onUpgradeNeeded`(required)|`(IDBDatabase)=>IDBDdatabase`|The callback function that is invoked when an upgrade is needed, specifically because the version number has been increased or when the database is created for the first time.
 |`onVersionChange`(optional)|`(IDBDatabase)=>IDBDatabase`|The callback to execute when the structure of the database is altered, either when an upgrade is needed or when the database is destroyed.|
 |`onBlocked`(optional)|`()=>void`|When your web app changes in such a way that a version change is required for your database, you need to consider what happens if the user has the old version of your app open in one tab and then loads the new version of your app in another.
 When you specify schema changes with a greater version than the actual version of the database, all other open databases must explicitly acknowledge the request before you can start making changes to the database (an onblocked event is fired until they are closed or reloaded).|

-### OK, What Next?

-Now that you have the `IDBService` installed in your application.
-You are ready to start storing objects, searching and deleting or modifying them while you application is accessed in an offline mode.

-**Dig deeper in the [Getting Started]() documents.**

 ### LICENSE